rsoiffer/Forge-of-Stars/character-creation.md

 Your character starts with 0 points in each power school.
 When you create your character, you split a number of points equal to your character level between the power schools.
 For example, if you have a level 5 character, you could choose to put 3 points in Telekinetic and 2 points in Duelist, or you could choose to put all 5 points in Battlesmith.
 The number of points you put into a power school is called your level in that school, and it determines how many powers you get from that school.
 Write your level in each power school on your character sheet.

 Your character knows a number of powers from each power school equal to your level in that school.
-Some Learned powers are limited by your character’s level and your level in the power’s school.
+Some Learned powers are limited by your character's level and your level in the power's school.
 All Learned powers are listed as Novice, Veteran, Master, or Epic.
 To learn a power, you must meet the requirements in the table below:

 <table>
   <tr>